twolfson/if-i-were-to-build-a-startup-web-app/docs/explorations.md

 - This is all kind of a time sink at a point, and we do have other obligations, so prob not going to work on this actively until later

-- TODO: Distill all this content down somewhat?
-Or put into a different file?
-It's quite rambly

 - To reframe the dilemma:
 - There are 2 ways to build a UI for an application:
 - Either limit the designs upfront, and say "no" a lot more to functionality, but have a widget oriented implementation